Zaurall/XAI/readme.md

 Explainable Artificial Intelligence (XAI) has become a fundamental area of AI research, striving to improve the transparency and interpretability of machine learning models.
 Understanding how AI systems make decisions is crucial for fostering trust, ensuring accountability, and mitigating potential risks.

-In this post, we focus on the application of AI in hiring decisions, where biased models can pose significant legal, ethical challenges, and money loss in future.
+In this post, we focus on the application of AI in hiring decisions, where biased models can lead to significant legal and ethical challenges, as well as financial losses in the future.
 By leveraging the expertise of HR specialists, we can train a model that aligns with their decision-making processes.
 To enhance interpretability, we propose using SHAP (Shapley Additive Explanations) to estimate the factors influencing predictions.
 Specifically, we will explore the use of the CatBoost classifier to ensure accurate and explainable hiring decisions

 ---